shiamhub/hero-toy-client/README.md

 ***/

 1. Home page:
-    * Banner section:
+    * Banner section: This page is intro page.
-    * Shop by category:
+    * Shop by category: This page is category by a toy shop.
-    * Gallery Section:
+    * Gallery Section: This page is our toy images gallery.

 Extra Section are,
-    * Review section:
+    * Review section: Our toy review.
-    * Contact section:
+    * Contact section: Available payment and contact us.

 2. All Toys page: This page are show 20 toy in all toy collection.
-    -- On this page implement a search system.
+    -- On this page implement a search system only name.
     -- On this page you are see view details in a toy.
 This page is private routes. if you are login you see this page.

 3. My Toys: This page is private routes. if you are login you see this page.
-    -- Implement Update a toy.
+    -- Implement Update a toy in SweetAlert.
-    -- Implement Delete a toy.
+    -- Implement Delete a toy in SweetAlert.

 4. Add A Toy: This page is private routes. if you are login you see this page.
-    -- You are post a toy.
+    -- You are post a toy in SweetAlert.

 5. Blogs page: Some question answer.